AGomezGranda/py-kata/README.md

-# Python Code Challenges - CodeWars
+# Python Code Challenges - Codewars

 ## Description

-This project contains a series of Python code challenges based on problems from the CodeWars platform.
+This project contains a series of Python code challenges based on problems from the Codewars platform.
 The challenges are classified by their level of complexity.